Seym0n/cv-project-ss25/README.md

 ## Monitoring

-For 3D Residual U-Net, the model was monitored via Weights and Biases (https://wandb.ai/).
+For 3D Residual U-Net, the model was trained via Weights and Biases (https://wandb.ai/).
 This is optional but nice-to-have.

 To enable monitoring, install